Monday, July 30, 2012

 • Repeat this action until you have used up all the sugar.
 You should have produced a creamy mass.

-• Place the rose preserve into small, clean jars and store in a cold, dark place.
-Refrigerate after opening, but do not freeze.
+• Transfer the rose preserve into small, clean jars and store in refrigerator.
+Refrigerate, but do not freeze.

-Enjoy in good company on a fresh toast or croissant, on crêpes or in cakes or doughnuts.
+Enjoy in good company on a fresh toast or croissant, on crêpes, in cakes, doughnuts or ice cream.
 Add a spoonful to a cup of yogurt or your morning smoothie.
 Use generously during the autumn and winter months to invoke memories of a sun soaked rose garden.

 In meantime, enjoy the summer and take time to smell the roses!

-The above recipe yields a raw rose petal preserve.
+Note: The above recipe yields a raw rose petal preserve.
 Another version of this delicacy calls for a 1/2 cup of water.
 The water is added to the rose petal-sugar mass and slowly warmed over a small heat.
 Stirring is necessary or the jam may burn at the bottom of a pot.
 After the mass reaches the boiling point it should be ready for canning.
+This, however, is not my method of choice since cooking destroys the vitamin C in rose petals.

 More about the beauty of roses here